Nebula-Block-Data/docs/Get_Started/Quickstart.md

 # Quickstart

+> [!NOTE]
+> This quickstart guide will help you set up your account and deploy your first model on the platform.

 Getting started is easy!

 The first step is to create an [account](https://dev-portal.nebulablock.com/register) (for more details, see our [docs](./Manage_Accounts.md)).